quarterwave0/pebbles/README.md

 A basic numerical calculus toolbox I am making to gain familiarity with Rust.
 It supports trapezoidal numerical integration, as well as finite difference numerical differentiation, both in one and two dimensions.
+It also has support for Euler and RK5 ODE solving on first-order ODEs.